mjp2ff/here/README.md

 	* Helped us with node.js, sockets, general encouragement, and bubble wrap provision.
 * Andrew Carter
 	* Helped us with CSS, HTML, general styling.
+* TheNounProject
+	* Used to find images for our icons.

 ## Authors